Collin County Assault Defense Lawyer

 Give our law office a call to discuss your legal rights and potential defense strategies today.
 Your first case evaluation is 100% free.

-What is Assault?
+What Is Assault?

 You’ve probably heard of the phrase “assault and battery.”
 In many states, these are two separate and distinct crimes.
 Assault involves threats, while battery involves making physical contact with another person.
-Many describe battery as being a completed assault.
+Many describe battery as being a complete assault.

 That’s not the case in Texas.
 Under Texas law, all of this conduct is classified as “assault.”

-Assault, as defined in Texas Penal Code Section 22.01, occurs when a person: intentionally or knowingly:
+Assault, as defined in Texas Penal Code Section 22.01, occurs when a person intentionally or knowingly:

 • Intentionally or knowingly threatens another with imminent bodily injury

-• Intentionally or knowingly causes offensive or provocative physical contact with another, or
+• Intentionally or knowingly causes offensive or provocative physical contact with another or

 • Intentionally, knowingly, or recklessly causes bodily injury to another.